Patsy Cline: A Legend in Country Music

 Frequently Asked Questions

-What was Patsy Cline's most popular song?
+What are Patsy Cline's most famous songs?

-Who did Patsy Cline marry?
+How did Patsy Cline die?